 The figure also illustrates the idea of multidimensional scaling, which means finding low-dimensional points to represent high-dimensional data by preserving the distances between the points.
-If we write the original vectors as $\vec{x}1, \vec{x}2, \dots \vec{x}n$ , and their images as $\vec{y}1, \vec{y}2, \dots \vec{y}n$ , then the MDS problem is to pick the images to minimize the difference in distances:
+If we write the original vectors as $\vec{x_1}, \vec{x_2}, \dots, \vec{x_n}$ , and their images as $\vec{y_1}, \vec{y_2}, \dots, \vec{y_n}$ , then the MDS problem is to pick the images to minimize the difference in distances:

-This will be small if distances between the images are all close to the distances between the original points.
-PCA accomplishes this precisely because $\vec{y}i$ is itself close to $\vec{x}i$ (on average).
+This will be small if distances between the image points are all close to the distances between the original points.
+PCA accomplishes this precisely because $\vec{y_i}$ is itself close to $\vec{x_i}$ (on average).

-5 PCA Cautions
+18.6 PCA Cautions

-Trying to guess at what the components might mean is a good idea, but like many god ideas it's easy to go overboard.
+Trying to guess at what the components might mean is a good idea, but like many good ideas it's easy to go overboard.
 Specifically, once you attach an idea in your mind to a component, and especially once you attach a name to it, it's very easy to forget that those are names and ideas you made up; to reify them, as you might reify clusters.
 Sometimes the components actually do measure real variables, but sometimes they just reflect patterns of covariance which have many different causes.
-If I did a PCA of the same features but for, say, European cars, I might well get a similar first component, but the second component would probably be rather different, since SUVs are much less common there than here.
+If I did a PCA of the same variables but for, say, European cars, I might well get a similar first component, but the second component would probably be rather different, since SUVs are much less common there than here.

 A more important example comes from population genetics.
 Starting in the late 1960s, L. L. Cavalli-Sforza and collaborators began a huge project of mapping human genetic variation - of determining the frequencies of different genes in different populations throughout the world.
 (Cavalli-Sforza et al. (1994) is the main summary; Cavalli-Sforza has also written several excellent popularizations.)
-For each point in space, there are a very large number of features, which are the frequencies of the various genes among the people living there.
+For each point in space, there are a very large number of variables, which are the frequencies of the various genes among the people living there.
 Plotted over space, this gives a map of that gene's frequency.
 What they noticed (unsurprisingly) is that many genes had similar, but not identical, maps.
-This led them to use PCA, reducing the huge number of features (genes) to a few components.
-Results look like Figure 3.
+This led them to use PCA, reducing the huge number of variables (genes) to a few components.
+Results look like Figure 18.7.
 They interpreted these components, very reasonably, as signs of large population movements.
 The first principal component for Europe and the Near East, for example, was supposed to show the expansion of agriculture out of the Fertile Crescent.
 The third, centered in steppes just north of the Caucasus, was supposed to reflect the expansion of Indo-European speakers towards the end of the Bronze Age.
 Similar stories were told of other components elsewhere.

 Unfortunately, as Novembre and Stephens (2008) showed, spatial patterns like this are what one should expect to get when doing PCA of any kind of spatial data with local correlations, because that essentially amounts to taking a Fourier transform, and picking out the low-frequency components.
-They simulated genetic diffusion processes, without any migration or population expansion, and got results that looked very like the real maps (Figure 4).
+They simulated genetic diffusion processes, without any migration or population expansion, and got results that looked very like the real maps (Figure 18.8).
 This doesn't mean that the stories of the maps must be wrong, but it does undercut the principal components as evidence for those stories.